PhD in Sustainable Futures

-PhD Student at Institute for Sustainable Futures, University of Technology Sydney, Australia
+Honorary Industry/Professional Fellow at the Institute for Sustainable Futures in the Deputy Vice-Chancellor Research's Office, University of Technology Sydney, Australia

 Research focus: resource efficiency policies, green growth, and resource productivity-climate mitigation nexus

 Bishal’s research is exploring the empirical evidence from the past to come up with an integrative policy approach that will ultimately bolster system thinking, and will provide opportunities for policy coherence to leverage the synergetic effect of resource efficiency-oriented policies.